Sainte-Foy-lès-Lyon: Geography

 It is a suburb of the city of Lyon, located to the west of the city.

 It is located only 5 km from the center of Lyon, but is a community in its own right.
-The town grew as a haven from the industry of Lyon, as it is set high above the city, and there are some panoramas of Lyon and the surrounding area, notably from a park known as the 'Esplanade de Lichfield'.
+The town grew as a haven from the industry of Lyon because it is set high above the city.
+From a park known as the ‘Esplanade de Lichfield,’ there are panoramic views of Lyon and the surrounding area.

 Lyon is said to be the city of three rivers – the Rhône and Saône rivers which converge there – and the Beaujolais wine.
 Sainte Foy's finest historic asset is remains of a Roman aqueduct and there is a fine seminary, steep narrow walled streets, parks and gardens, and squares in the town center.

 Population

 Education

 International School of Lyon is located in the city of Sainte-Foy-lès-Lyon.